 He Was A Cultural Prophet

 With Scripture as his base, Dr. King spoke to many issues in American culture in his time.
 He spoke to issues within black culture, but also racism, segregation, poverty, and even war.
 In a way unlike any other theologian before him (Dr. King had a doctorate in systematic theology), he put together a theology of social ethics, an area of theology most neglected by White Christians.
 Dr. King pointed at White American Christianity’s blind spots and failures in social ethics.
 Dr. King is the reason why White Americans are not as racist as they could be today.
 Dr. King used the many tools of the civil rights movement (boycotts, sit-ins, marches, speeches) to change laws and policies that denied humanity to people of color.
-Through his life and ministry, Dr. King was discipling White culture with the game gospel and biblical truth they claimed to already believe.
+Through his life and ministry, Dr. King was discipling White culture with the same gospel and biblical truth they claimed to already believe.

 Reclaiming Dr. King